Interview Hoarding: Welfare Impact of Increased Interviews

-\begin{proof} Let $\nu$ and $\mu$ be the interview and final matchings respectively, under $(\i,\k)$.
+We show a series of lemmas to prove \cref{thm: more not better}.
+In what follows, let $\nu$ and $\mu$ be the interview and final matchings, respectively, under $(\i,\k)$.
 Similarly, let $\nu'$ and $\mu'$ be the interview and final matchings under $(\i,\k')$.
 We frame the temporal language below in reference to a hypothetical change in doctors' interview capacities from $\k$ (``before'') to $\k'$ (``after'').
+As a reminder, we use $\ida$ and $\mda$ to refer to the algorithms for computing the interviews and the final matching respectively.

-We first establish a number of properties of the outcome from the interview step.
-The intuition for these results comes from one of the classical results in two-sided matching theory: When the set of men increases, no man benefits from this increased competition while no woman is harmed.\footnote{See Theorem 2.25 of \citet{RothSotomayor:1990}.} In our setting, an increase in the number of interviews a doctor can participate in plays the role of additional men participating in the market.
+We first establish a number of properties of the interview matchings.
+The intuition for these results comes from one of the classical results in two-sided matching theory: When the set of men increases, no man benefits from this increased competition while no woman is harmed.\footnote{See Theorem 2.25 of \citet{RothSotomayor:1990}.} In our setting, an increase in the number of interviews a doctor accepts plays the role of additional men participating in the market.
+This means that the hospitals are able to interview better doctors.
+However, there is a tension between interviewing better doctors and interviewing the ``right'' doctors.
+Thus improving the set of candidates a hospital interviews does not necessarily translate to an improvement in its eventual match.

+We do not use our first lemma directly in the proof of \cref{thm: more not better}, but it is the key to understanding the effect of additional interview capacities on the interviewing outcomes.

-\begin{lemma}No doctor rejects a hospital it previously interviewed with. \end{lemma} \begin{proof} Suppose not.
-In the interview \assignment step (under capacities $\k'$), let $d$ be the first doctor to reject a hospital $h$ that she interviewed with under capacities $\k$.
-As $d$ has at least as much interview capacity, she must have received a new proposal from some hospital $h'$.
-As $h'$ did not propose to $d$ before, it must have been rejected by some doctor $d'\in \nu(h)$, a doctor it previously interviewed.
-But this contradicts $d$ being the first doctor to reject a hospital it previously interviewed with. \end{proof}
+\begin{lemma}Suppose that for each $d\in D,\; \k_d'\geq \k_d$.
+If $h\in \nu(d)$ (hospital $h$ interviews $d$ under capacities $\k$), then $d$ does not reject $h$ when $\ida$ is run with capacities $\k'$.
+That is, no doctor rejects a hospital that previously interviewed her. \end{lemma} \begin{proof} Suppose not.
+When $\ida$ is run (with capacities $k'$), let $d$ be the first doctor to reject a hospital $h$ that interviewed her under capacities $\k$.
+As $\k'_d \geq \k_d$, $d$ must have received a new interview proposal from some hospital $h'$.
+As $h'$ did not propose to $d$ when capacities where $\k$, it must have been rejected by some doctor $d'\in \nu(h)$, a doctor it previously interviewed.
+But this contradicts $d$ being the first doctor to reject a hospital she previously interviewed with. \end{proof}

-We cannot say whether a doctor prefers her interviews under $\k$ versus $\k'$ as we only have a doctor's preferences over individual hospitals and not sets of hospitals.
+We cannot say whether a doctor ``prefers'' her interviews under $\k$ versus $\k'$ as we only have a doctor's preferences over individual hospitals and not sets of hospitals.
 However, we show---in a specific sense---that while a doctor may get new interviews, she does not get better interviews.